DavidAce/DMRG/README.md

 The default input configuration file `input/input.cfg` sets simulation properties, such as algorithm, system size and precision.
-`DMRG++` admits custom input files from command-line arguments, e.g. `./DMRG++ -c path/to/file.cfg`.
+`DMRG++` takes a custom input file from command-line arguments, e.g. `./DMRG++ -c path/to/file.cfg`.
-The full list of configurable settings can be found under [Settings](Settings).

 ## Output Data File

 After execution the results are stored a binary file in HDF5 format.
 Its location is specified in the configuration file `input/input.cfg`.
-By default this should be in `output/output.h5`.
-This file will contain values like the final energies, entanglement entropies, entanglement spectrums and optionally the final state in MPS form.
+By default, the output file is `output/output.h5`, which will contain values like the final energies, entanglement entropies, and optionally the final state in MPS form.

-To view the data you can use any hdf5-viewer, such as HDFCompass.
+To view the data you can use any hdf5-viewer, such as HDFCompass or HDFViewer.

 ## Model Hamiltonians